Quiz: What is my child’s play personality?

 A Parent’s Guide to Social-Emotional Learning for Kids

-by | Aug 25, 2023 | Character
+by | Jul 17, 2024 | Character

-SEL may have a fancy name, but in practice it involves many things parents do already, like talking about feelings and considering others’ perspectives.
+SEL may have a fancy name, but in practice, it involves many things parents do already, like talking about feelings and considering others’ perspectives.

 Sound important?
 We agree!
-And we’re here to help you understand what social-emotional learning is, why it matters, and how you can help your kids with it.
+And we’re here to help you understand what social-emotional learning actually is, why it matters, and how you can help your kids with it.

-The Short Cut
+The Short Cut: Key Takeaways

-• Social-emotional learning helps kids develop self-awareness, social awareness, impulse control, healthy relationships, and good decision-making skills
+• Social-emotional learning helps kids develop self-awareness, social awareness, impulse control, healthy relationships, and good decision-making skills.

 • Teaching SEL at home is simple!
-Parents can help by naming feelings in themselves and others, having conversations about kids’ feelings, and engaging in role-play
+Parents can help by naming feelings in themselves and others, having conversations about kids’ feelings, and engaging in role-play.

 As caregivers, we want to help our kids develop the social skills they need to thrive not only in their childhoods but also well beyond.
 Social-emotional learning is an important part of the answer.

-What Is Social-Emotional Learning (SEL)
+What Is Social-Emotional Learning?

 Children aren’t born knowing how to manage their emotions, get along with other people, or cope with stress.
 If you’ve ever experienced a toddler’s tantrum in the middle of a grocery store, you know exactly what we’re talking about!

 Social-emotional learning provides lessons and activities that help kids understand and manage emotions, develop empathy for others, set and accomplish goals, make responsible decisions, and maintain healthy relationships.
-In short, it lays the foundation for kids to grow into positive, responsible, and self-aware adults.

 The 5 Components of SEL